 In golf, you can expect to pay anywhere from $250 to a few thousand dollars for a set of golf clubs.
 In disc golf, starter packs cost around $60.
 As an ongoing cost, the most you can expect to pay for a disc is around $25 and in golf, you can easily spend $300 or $400 on a new putter or driver.
 The maximum number of clubs in golf you can carry is 14 and in disc golf there is no limit although most players carry between 15 and 20.

 6. Building a course is cheaper and easier

 Developing and building a golf course can cost millions of dollars and take between one and two years.
 A disc golf course can be installed in an already existing city park and so the only cost are the baskets, tee pads (if you so choose to install them) and signage.
 The PDGA estimates a disc golf course costs roughly $20,000 to be installed (source), depending on the amount of landscaping needed.

 Unlike hitting a golf ball, throwing a disc in the snow is much more practical.
 There is still the risk of losing a disc once it gets buried underneath the snow but the solution is to tape a ribbon to the bottom of the disc so even if it is a foot under snow, the ribbon will be sticking out.
 For those of us living somewhere that gets snow 6-7 months of the year, this is good news since playing a sport you love is more fun when you can do it all the time.

-Find out more about disc golf on the Professional Disc Golf Association website.
-They govern the sport, have an online course directory, have a rules test you can take and also have a membership program (which is required for some tournaments).
+You can also find out more about disc golf on the Professional Disc Golf Association (PDGA) website.
+They govern the sport, have an online course directory, a rules test you can take, and a membership program (which is required for some tournaments).